-The low fuel indicator is attached to the left side of the hopper.
-It senses the amount of fuel in the hopper and will display an icon on the wall control.
+The low fuel indication is attached to the left side of the hopper.
+It senses the amount of fuel in the hopper and will display an icon on the wall control when the fuel level is low.

-15. Optical Switch for the Auger
+15. Optical Switch (Auger)

-The optical switch is located on top of the feed system and communicates to the wall control that the auger is spinning or if it has stopped.
+The optical switch is located on top of the feed system and communicates to the wall control that the auger is spinning or it has stopped.